-In high school and during college, my friends and I would meet at The Olive Garden for bottomless bowls of Pasta Fagioli and bread sticks, because we were broke and the soup was incredibly filling and comforting.
-Recently, my mom sent me a Pasta Fagioli recipe of her own and although I knew her version would be way better, I knew it would also bring back memories of me and my friends.
-So, while I’ve been reflecting during my birthday week, it seemed like a good time to post this recipe for you.
+Recently, my mom sent me a Pasta Fagioli recipe of her own and although I knew her recipe would be way better, I also knew it would also bring back memories of me and my friends going to Olive Garden for dinner.

 One tip I have is to cook the pasta separate from the soup.
-I don’t even store the left overs together.
-Normally, I like to finish cooking pasta within the sauce that I made, but because this is a soup, the pasta will completely absorb the broth leaving you with more of a pasta stew.
+Pasta will completely absorb the broth leaving you with more of a pasta stew, so if you want more of a soup, cook the pasta separately.
 Everyone’s preference is different.

 1 yellow onion, diced

-1-2 cups of carrots, thinly chopped in slices/coins
+1-2 cups of carrots, thinly chopped in slices or coins

 1-2 cups of celery, chopped